“Cheng, a pianist who consistently fuses deep emotionality with exacting precision ...” (San Francisco Classical Voice)

 Over a distinguished and varied career highlighted by ongoing partnerships with major composers of our time, GRAMMY - and Emmy Award-winning pianist Gloria Cheng has been described by the New York Times as “an invaluable new-music advocate and a preferred collaborator of composers like Pierre Boulez and Esa-Pekka Salonen."

-As a recitalist she has performed at the Ojai Music Festival (where her long association with Pierre Boulez began in 1984), Chicago Humanities Festival, William Kapell Festival, Tanglewood Festival of Contemporary Music, and the Mendocino and Chautauqua Music Festivals.
+As a recitalist she has performed at the Ojai Music Festival (where her long association with Pierre Boulez began), Chicago Humanities Festival, William Kapell Festival, Tanglewood Festival of Contemporary Music, and the Mendocino and Chautauqua Music Festivals.
 Her countless premieres and dedications include John Williams’ Prelude and Scherzo for Piano and Orchestra (dedicated to her and pianist Lang Lang), Salonen’s Dichotomie, and Pierre Boulez's courtes dérives à partir d'Éclat.
 She commissioned the 2-piano arrangement of Concert Paraphrase on Powder Her Face from Thomas Adès and premiered it with the composer on the Piano Spheres series.

 From her home base of Los Angeles she has been a principal artist with the Piano Spheres series, Jacaranda Music, and Monday Evening Concerts.
 Cheng has appeared as soloist with the Los Angeles Philharmonic under Zubin Mehta, and in Olivier Messiaen’s Oiseaux exotiques with Boulez on the orchestra's historic final concerts in the Dorothy Chandler Pavilion.
 On the LA Phil's acclaimed Green Umbrella series she performed Elliott Carter's Double Concerto for Piano and Harpsichord conducted by Oliver Knussen, and John Cage's Concerto for Prepared Piano with Jeffrey Milarsky.
-Other concerto appearances include the Louisville and Shanghai Orchestras; and the Indianapolis, Pasadena, Long Beach, and Pacific Symphonies.
+Other concerto appearances include the Seattle Modern Orchestra, Louisville and Shanghai Orchestras; and the Indianapolis, Pasadena, Long Beach, and Pacific Symphonies.
 In June, 2021 she performed the world* and European** premieres of John Williams' Prelude* and Scherzo** for Piano and Orchestra in Barcelona's Palau de la Musica under the direction of Marc Timón.

 Winner of the Best Instrumental Soloist Performance (without orchestra) GRAMMY for her 2008 recording, Piano Music of Salonen, Stucky, and Lutosławski, Cheng received a second nomination in 2013 for The Edge of Light: Messiaen/Saariaho.
 Her film composer project, MONTAGE: Great Film Composers and the Piano — where she documents and performs works written for her by Bruce Broughton, Don Davis, Alexandre Desplat, Michael Giacchino, Randy Newman, and John Williams — garnered numerous festival awards and aired on PBS SoCal, capturing the 2018 Los Angeles Area Emmy Award for Independent Programming.